 The vCloud Director installer verifies that the target server meets all upgrade prerequisites and upgrades the vCloud Director software on the server.

-vCloud Director software is distributed as a digitally signed Linux executable file with a name of the form vmware-vcloud-director-distribution-v.v.v-nnnnnn.bin, where v.v.v represents the product version and nnnnnn the build number.
+vCloud Director for Linux is distributed as a digitally signed executable file with a name of the form vmware-vcloud-director-distribution-v.v.v-nnnnnn.bin, where v.v.v represents the product version and nnnnnn the build number.
 For example: vmware-vcloud-director-distribution-8.10.0-3698331.bin.
 Running this executable installs or upgrades vCloud Director.

 - Log in to the target server as root.

 - Download the installation file to the target server.

 If you purchased the software on media, copy the installation file to a location that is accessible to the target server.

 - Verify that the checksum of the download matches the checksum posted on the download page.